Endomorphism algebras of abelian varieties with large cyclic 2-torsion field over a given field: Proof of the main theorems

 \begin{proof} Clearly, we may apply Theorem \ref{thm_explicit_general_finitude}.
-Suppose first $p$ divides $[L:\QQ]$.
-Then $g \geq 3$ and $A$ is isogenous over $\bar{\QQ}$ to the power of an absolutely simple abelian variety $B$ with complex multiplication by a proper subfield $F$ of $\QQ(\zeta_p)$.
-The above lemma applies to $B$ and shows $L$, the endomorphism field of $A$, contains $F$.
+Suppose first $p$ divides $[L\colon\QQ]$.
+Then $g \geq 3$ and $A$ is isogenous over $\overline{\QQ}$ to the power of an absolutely simple abelian variety with complex multiplication by a proper (non-trivial) subfield $F$ of $\QQ(\zeta_p)$.
+Thus there is some minimal finite extension $K/\QQ$ such that $A_{K}$ contains a simple abelian subvariety $B$ with CM by $F$.
+The above lemma applies to $B$ and shows $L$, the endomorphism field of $A$, contains $KF$.